 1. Supplies Probiotics that Help Improve Digestion

 Microorganisms present in sauerkraut, including those of the lactobacillus bacteria genus, essentially “feed” the good bacteria in your gut, which improves digestive health.
-Research shows that within sauerkraut, lactobacillus plantarum is the predominant LAB bacteria strain that’s born during the fermentation phase.
+Research shows that within sauerkraut, Lactobacillus plantarum is the predominant LAB bacteria strain that’s born during the fermentation phase.
+(7)

 We still have a lot to learn about the exact types of beneficial bacteria that grow within cultured foods, but for the first time, a 2003 report published in The Journal of Applied Environmental Microbiology demonstrated the complex ecology present in sauerkraut fermentations.
-This provided new insights into the complex bioprocess of vegetable fermentations.
+(8)

 In the process, sauerkraut and other fermented foods help you better absorb nutrients from the food you’re eating, regularly go to the bathroom and even help manage your appetite, thanks to their effects on hormones.

 Although most people don’t realize it, the gut the organ that contains the majority of your immune system, and sauerkraut’s probiotics play a major role in regulating gut health.
 Beneficial bacteria can educate, activate and support the immune system.
 (9)